amartyanil/simplewebcrawler/README.md

 # A Simple Web Crawler

-This repository is a simple web-crawler, made using node.js and it is a guided project by boot.dev
+This repository is a simple web-crawler, made using node.js and it is a guided project